Fulco Ruffo di Calabria: Family history

 Ademarus Rufus, who died in 1049, held the title of Comes in southern Italy.
 Siggerio Ruffo became Holy Roman Emperor Frederick II's grand marshal of the Kingdom of Sicily in 1235.
 After the 14th century, the family divided into two branches Ruffo di Scaletta and the Ruffo di Calabria, the latter to which Fulco belonged.

 Fulco was the son of Fulco VII Beniamino Tristano Ruffo di Calabria, 5th Duke of Guardia Lombarda (1848–1901), and Laura Mosselman du Chenoy, a Belgian aristocrat, whose maternal grandfather was Count Jacques André Coghen, Belgium's second finance minister.
 Beniamino Ruffo di Calabria was the younger brother of the head of the House of Ruffo, Fulco Ruffo di Calabria-Santapau, 10th Principe di Scilla and 2nd Duca di Santa Cristina.

 Fulco was made, by decree of 15 March 1928, Prince Ruffo di Calabria, in the Kingdom of Italy.
-By inheritance he was also the 6th Duke of Guardia Lombarda and 17th Count of Sinopoli.
-The family Ruffo di Calabria represents one of the most ancient lineages of Italy and includes Cardinal Fabrizio Ruffo.
+By inheritance, he was also the 6th Duke of Guardia Lombarda and 17th Count of Sinopoli.
+The Calabrian branch of the House of Ruffo represents one of the most ancient lineages of Italy and includes many notable personages, such as Cardinal Fabrizio Dionigi Ruffo.
 Fulco was related to historically eminent Roman and southern Italian noble families, including the Colonna, Orsini, Pallavicini, Alliata and Rospigliosi.

 Early life and prewar military service

 Fulco Ruffo di Calabria was born in Naples, Kingdom of Italy on 12 August 1884.
-He volunteered as a reserve officer's training with the 11th Foggia Light Cavalry Regiment on 22 November 1904.
+He volunteered as a reserve officer training with the 11th Foggia Light Cavalry Regiment on 22 November 1904.
 On 31 May 1905, he was promoted to Corporal; on 30 November, he was again promoted, to Sergente.
 On 20 February 1906, he was commissioned into officers' ranks as a Second lieutenant.

 Subsequently, he became deputy director of the Belgian Wegimont shipping company's African station.
 He returned from Africa as World War I broke out.